Which water purifier is best for well water?

 Whole house well or borewell water purification system with an RO plant is the best solution for all well water problems like Arsenic, Bacteria, iron, bad smell, heavy metals, etc. A Reverse Osmosis Purifier Plant or a Nanofiltration plant will get rid of all known impurities of well water.

-Since the reject water of an RO plant is clean highly filtered water with a higher TDS, it can be used to flush toilets, cleaning floors, watering plants and so on.
-The product RO purified water should be used only for drinking, cooking, bathing, etc. So you should have separate tanks for RO purified water and RO reject water.
+Since the reject water of an RO plant is clean, highly filtered water with no chemicals added.
+The only problem with RO reject water is that it has a higher TDS.
+The reject water coming out of an RO water purifier still has some pressure and so it can be piped to a separate tank and can be used to flush toilets, cleaning floors, watering plants and so on.
+The purified RO water should be used only for drinking, cooking, bathing, etc. So you should have separate tanks for RO purified water and RO reject water.
 The house piping should be so arranged that all the water going to the toilet flushes should come from the overhead tank for RO reject water.
 One separate tap should be there in each bathroom and outside the kitchen connected to the RO reject water tank.
 Water from this pipe will be used for washing floors and such work where you will not require purified low TDS RO product water.

-For cleaning, initially you could use the RO reject water and final rinses with the RO permeate pure water.
-This is because the reject water of the RO contains a lot of salts, and when the water dries, these salts would leave a scale, a whitish colored stain marks on the cleaned surface.
+For cleaning floors, initially you could use the RO reject water and final rinses with the RO permeate pure water.
+This is because the reject water of the RO contains more salts, and when the water dries, these salts would leave a scale, a whitish colored stain marks on the cleaned surface.
 You avoid this by a final flush with the pure permeate water.

 Best way to buy Water Purifiers in India